Nyveon/MCStructureCleaner/README.md

 3. Run main.py with any of the following configuration properties.
 I recommend using [NBTExplorer](https://github.com/jaquadro/NBTExplorer) to find the name, or just letting the program fix all non-vanilla names by not inputting any tag.
    - `-h` For help on command line arguments.
    - `-t` For the tag you want removed, in quotes.
 Leave empty if you wish to remove ALL NON-VANILLA TAGS.
    - `-j` For the number of threads you want to run it on.
-Default: 2 x CPU Cores.
+Default: 2 x CPU logical processors.
    - `-w` For the name of the world you want to process.
 Default: "world".
    - `-r` For the name of the sub-folder (dimension) in the world.
 Default: "".
    - **Example 1:** This command will delete all non-vanilla structures (defined up to 1.17) in the overworld of the world "SMP"